-Political economy, labor, class, digital sociology, digital methodologies, science and technology, critical theory.
+Political economy, computational and digital sociology, far-right digital cultures, science and technology, critical theory.

-Sean Doody is a doctoral student of sociology at George Mason University who studies political economy, technology, and right-wing radicalism.
+Sean Doody is a doctoral student of sociology at George Mason University who studies political economy, science and technology, and the digital cultures of the radical right.
 He is a recipient of the Provost's Presidential Scholarship, and works as a Graduate Research Assistant at the Center for Social Science Research (CSSR) and the Digital Scholarship Center (DiSC).

 His research has been published in Sociology Compass, presented at scholarly conferences, and featured in an academic encyclopedia detailing the challenges facing the American working class in the twenty-first century.